BCSO sheriff says he won’t enforce public health order

-The YouTube video posted Friday shows Bernalillo County Sheriff Manny Gonzales said his department is encouraging people to stay safe but has no plans to enforce New Mexico’s public health order.
+The YouTube video posted Friday shows Bernalillo County Sheriff Manny Gonzales saying his department is encouraging people to stay safe but has no plans to enforce New Mexico’s public health order.

 “Overreaching restrictions will only hurt our community,” said Sheriff Gonzales.
 “For that reason, we will not follow along with any orders that subvert your constitutional rights.”